-A high-pressure gas transmission line (Figure 6) transects Planning Area 1 and the Future Study Area.
+A high-pressure gas transmission line (Figure 6) transects Planning Area 1.
 This gas transmission line requires development considerations with regard to the design and layout of development.
 Ideally this pipeline would be decommissioned prior to development; however, if this is not possible, the collector road network may be realigned to parallel the pipeline, reducing the potential for undevelopable areas or fragmented parcels.
 Required setbacks to this line must be in accordance with provincial regulations, and may impact building and infrastructure siting.